InformaticsMatters/ansible-infrastructure/README.md

 The NFS provisioner is formed from Helm templates taken from the [nfs-subdir-external-provisioner] repository.

+## RabbitMQ Cluster Operator
+The installation relies on the services provided by the official [RabbitMQ Cluster Operator].
+See the operator's **Installation** instructions for details of how to install the operator in your cluster.
+Once done we can then use the `site-infrastructure_rabbitmq.yaml` playbook.

 ## Building the Documentation
 The source of the documentation can be found in the project's `doc` directory.
 To build the HTML version of the documentation install